loophp/collection/docs/pages/api.rst

 Collection implements the ``Selectable`` interface provided by `Doctrine Collections`_.

-That means it let you use the Criteria API provided by Doctrine, in a complete lazy way.
+That means it lets you use the Criteria API provided by Doctrine, in a completely lazy way.

 Interface: `Matchingable`_